jqueryscript/ChatGPT-Resources/README.md

 - [hey-addy-chatgpt](https://github.com/MichaelVandi/hey-addy-chatgpt) - Email assistant powered by ChatGPT.
 - [GPT-Cookies](https://github.com/itsbrex/GPT-Cookies) - Chrome Extension to easily copy your ChatGPT cookies + user-agent to clipboard with one click.
 - [ChatGPT History](https://github.com/benf2004/ChatGPT-History) - A browser extension that allows you to save your ChatGPT conversation history.
 With this extension, you can easily review your past conversations and refer to them at a later time.
+- [chat-gpt-jupyter-extension](https://github.com/TiesdeKok/chat-gpt-jupyter-extension) - A browser extension to provide various AI helper functions in Jupyter Notebooks, powered by ChatGPT.
+- [Chat-GPT-for-Gmail](https://github.com/dtkdt100/Chat-GPT-for-Gmail) - A browser extension to complete your email with the help of ChatGPT.

 ## Other Externsions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.